semiotic-ai/semioscan/README.md

 - **DEX Price Extraction**: Extensible trait-based system for extracting price data from on-chain swap events
 - **Multi-Chain Support**: Works with 12+ EVM chains including Ethereum, Arbitrum, Base, Optimism, Polygon, and more
 - **Event Scanning**: Extract transfer amounts and events from blockchain transaction logs
-- **Production-Ready**: Battle-tested in production for automated liquidation systems processing millions of dollars in swaps
+- **Production-Ready**: Battle-tested in production for automated trading and DeFi applications processing millions of dollars in swaps

 ## Installation